-Gone are the days where nation-state-grade cyberattacks were the exclusive activity of state actors against state targets.
+Gone are the days when nation-state-grade cyberattacks were the exclusive activity of state actors against state targets.
 Today, the situation has shifted.
-Nation-state-grade cyberattacks are still dominated by state actors, but increasingly, non-state attackers purchasing nation-state-grade cyberattack tools on the Darknet, are also leading cyberattacks against private enterprises and even targeting private citizens.
+State actors still dominate nation-state-grade cyberattacks, but increasingly, non-state attackers purchasing nation-state-grade cyberattack tools on the Darknet, are also leading cyberattacks against private enterprises and even targeting private citizens.

 Nation-state-grade cyberattacks over the last two decades

 The nature of cyberattacks is evolving.
 While every state uses cyber tools to spy on other states, the most dominant offenders, China, Russia, Iran, and North Korea, especially since demonstrating their most aggressive missile testing, have been the most drastic to date.
 Here’s a brief overview of their notable cyberattacks.

 One of the first recorded uses of a cyber offensive was the spring 2007 Cyber Attacks against Estonia.
 Amid a dispute between Russia and Estonia regarding the relocation of a Soviet-era war monument, a raid of cyberattacks against Estonian websites erupted.
 Hackers sent a massive wave of spam and automated requests to the servers of Estonian banks, media outlets, and government institutions, crashing them and crippling the Estonian economy.

 The nature of the attack relied on an extensive network of participants worldwide and made it impossible to pin the attack on the Russian government.
 Nonetheless, we widely attributed it to Russia.
 Since the early attacks, nation-state-sponsored cyber offenses have evolved in motivation and sophistication over the last two decades.

 |April 2007||Disruption||A wave of attacks on Estonian banks, media outlets, and government bodies||Russia|